yash2065/college_homepage/README.md

 # foodwebsite
-This is a simple website of menu card of restaurant
+This is a simple home page of my college.